NASA's Space Place

 The site includes informative articles, hands-on activities, and interactive web games.
-In addition to its content geared toward children, there are resources for parents and educators.
+In addition content geared toward children, the site contains resources for parents and educators.
 It was one of the first NASA websites to produce a companion Spanish language site.
 Space Place is produced by a team at the Jet Propulsion Laboratory.

-Site organization and content
+Content

-Content on Space Place is broken into six subject matter categories: Universe, Sun, Earth, Solar System, Science and Technology, and Educators.
+Content on Space Place is divided into six subject matter categories: Universe, Sun, Earth, Solar System, Science and Technology, and Educators.
 Users can also sort material by articles, activities, and games.

 Over 40 missions are represented on the Space Place.
 Missions that have joined Space Place include the NASA/ESA Cassini-Huygens mission, NASA's Galaxy Evolution Explorer, Galileo, Juno, and Mars Exploration Program missions, and ESA's Rosetta mission.

 Mobile products

-In addition to the material found on the website, Space Place also has a mobile companion application named Space Place Prime.
-Space Place Prime highlights material on the Space Place website, as well as popular NASA images and videos.
+Space Place has a mobile companion application named Space Place Prime, which highlights material on the Space Place website, as well as popular NASA images and videos.

-The Space Place program has produced games for the iPad and iPhone as well.
-Currently released Space Place games are Comet Quest, about the Rosetta mission, and Satellite Insight, about NOAA's GOES-R series weather satellites.
+The Space Place program has produced games for the iPad and iPhone, including Comet Quest, about the Rosetta mission, and Satellite Insight, about NOAA's GOES-R series of weather satellites.

 Outreach

-The Space Place program produces a monthly kids column about space that is run in many newspapers nationwide and contributes a monthly newsletter column to numerous astronomy and meteorology clubs.
-The program also distributes educational materials to museum partners across the United States.
-These museums feature the materials in public displays.
+The Space Place program produces a monthly kids' column about space that is run in many newspapers nationwide and contributes a monthly newsletter column to numerous astronomy and meteorology clubs.
+The program also distributes educational materials to museum partners across the United States, which feature them in public displays.